Livingston Montana Fishing Report

 The Details

-The lower Madison River is a good winter bet.
-Crayfish trailing eggs or BWO nymphs and midge pupae are good options.
+The lower Madison River is a good early spring bet.
+Crayfish trailing eggs or BWO nymphs and caddis pupae are good options.
 So is swinging a light but very flowy and mobile streamer on an intermediate or floating tip.
 Look for BWO hatching on warm afternoons on the steep banks with eddies.
+Expect dirty water downstream of Cherry Creek until the cooldown.

 The Missouri River is definitely the best winter public water option within about 3.5 hours.
 Both the Hauser (Land of Giants) and Holter tailwaters are worth hitting.
-Some BWO or midge hatches are possible, and swinging streamers can work.
-The best option is still fishing pink Lightning Bugs, pink sowbugs, pink scuds, and pink junk flies like AMEX in combination, maybe with a midge or BWO nymph trailer.
-Stuff that isn’t pink and isn’t a nymph will rapidly get more important below Holter Dam over the next couple weeks (except when Little Prickle Pear and the Dearborn bring in mud), while below Hauser they mostly still like nymphs.
+BWO nymphs, San Juan Worms, sowbugs, midge larvae, and potentially still “pink stuff” are good subsurface choices, as are many streamers.
+BWO, midge, and March Browns are possible, particularly below Holter, while below Hauser they mostly still like nymphs.
 Beware of spawning areas and leave them alone, especially below Holter where the fish are all wild.
 Below Hauser where 90% of the rainbows are stockers coming up from Holter Lake, you’ll see why this area is called “Land of No Ethics” and “Land of Crowds” as often as it’s called “Land of Giants.”

 Montana Small Streams are too low and cold now.

 Yellowstone Park fishing is closed except on the Gardner River below Osprey Falls and on the Madison downstream of the MT/WY boundary near the Barns Pools.
-Note that the park interior roads are also closed, so you’re looking at a 3hr plus drive to get to the Madison via Bozeman and Big Sky from our base in Livingston.
+The park interior roads that allow easier access to the Madison open the 17th of April.

-• The Gardner will fish best below Boiling River.
+• The Gardner will fish best below Boiling River, provided it is clear.
 Either hike down from Mammoth or up from Gardiner.
 The passage through the Chutes where the road was wrecked in 2022’s floods is only for mountain goats, so you really can’t fish the “Gardiner Beat” and “Boiling River Beat” from the same access point.
 Trust us here; for most people, getting through the heart of the Gardner Canyon will be impossible, and it’s dangerous for everybody.

 • The Gardner below Boiling River will fish best on stonefly nymphs or multi-role flies like TJ Hookers trailing eggs, midge pupae, or skinny mayfly nymphs.
 BWO and March Brown hatches are possible on warmer days, but will be fragmentary for another week or two.
-Mother’s Day Caddis may already be hatching right below Boiling River, but the heavy hatch here happens in two or three weeks.
+Mother’s Day Caddis may already be hatching right below Boiling River, but the heavy hatch here will occur with the next warmup.
 Beware spawning rainbow trout: fish only the pocket water and deep pools, not the shallow gravel.

 Note: Montana Outdoor‘s website is the only commercial external site authorized to use this content.
 Please let us know if you see it anywhere else.